Navigating the Space of Symmetric CMC Surfaces: CMC tori revisited

-It is shown in \cite{Hi} that $\nabla^{\lambda}$ splits except for only finitely many points $\lambda_1, ... \lambda_k$.
+In fact, it is shown in \cite{Hi} that $\nabla^{\lambda}$ is gauge equivalent to \eqref{connection} except at finitely many points $\lambda_1, \dots, \lambda_k$.
 At these points $\lambda_i$ the eigenlines of the monodromy $L^{\pm}_\lambda$ coalesce.
-This can only happen if the corresponding flat line bundle connections are self-dual, i.e., if the eigenlines are equipped with flat spin connections, which implies that the trace of the monodromy of $\nabla^{\lambda_i}$ along an arbitrary closed curve must be $\pm2.$ In order to obtain globally defined holomorphic maps $\chi$ and $\alpha,$ which might have periods, we replace the parameter plane $\C^*$ by a double covering of $\C^*$ branched at $\lambda_i.$ Further, this new parameter space can be compactified by adding two points over $\lambda=0$ and $\lambda = \infty$ as shown in \cite{Hi}.
-The resulting (compact) hyper elliptic Riemann surface is called the spectral curve of the CMC torus.
+The necessary condition for this to happen is that the corresponding flat line bundle connection is self-dual.
+Then the eigenlines are equipped with a flat spin connection, implying that the trace of the monodromy of $\nabla^{\lambda_i}$ along an arbitrary closed curve is $\pm2.$ \\

+In order to obtain globally defined holomorphic maps $\chi$ and $\alpha$ we replace the spectral plane $\C^*$ by a double covering of $\C^*$ branched at $\lambda_i.$ This new parameter space can be compactified by adding two points over $\lambda=0$ and $\lambda = \infty$ as shown in \cite{Hi}.
+The resulting (compact) hyperelliptic Riemann surface determined by the equation is called the spectral curve of the CMC torus.\\